Roy Shaw: Prison sentences

 Shaw was sentenced to 18 years' imprisonment for an armed robbery in 1963, one of England's largest armoured truck robberies.
 Shaw reportedly fought his way out of two different holding cells at HM Prison Maidstone, assaulting several prison guards.

-Shaw, who claimed he "simply hates the system", and that the "system could never beat him", was consistently moved onto different prisons and spent time at Broadmoor Hospital for Criminally Insane.
+Shaw, who claimed he "simply hates the system", and that the "system could never beat him", was moved between different prisons and spent time at Broadmoor Hospital.
 According to Shaw's autobiography, Pretty Boy (1999), "uncontrollable prisoners, were deliberately drugged up with the aim of turning them into permanent 'cabbages'".
 At Broadmoor, Shaw underwent experimental electroconvulsive therapy in an attempt to control his temper.
 His doctor claimed that Shaw had at first come across as a large and intimidating yet soft-spoken gentleman, but when faced with treatment he didn't want, Shaw became "the most powerful and dangerous man I have ever tried to treat".
 The doctor reported the treatments as having been a complete failure, and only served to make Shaw even more aggressive and unpredictable.

-Shaw routinely stabbed police informers and even slashed the throat of a former best friend while incarcerated owing to his strong belief in a 'code of honour' amongst criminals which must not be broken.
+Shaw routinely stabbed police informers and even slashed the throat of a former best friend while incarcerated owing to his strong belief in a "code of honour" among criminals that must not be broken.

 During his time in Broadmoor, Shaw again encountered Ronnie Kray.
-Shaw also spent time with such people as Ronnie Biggs and Charles Bronson at other prisons.
+He also spent time with such people as Ronnie Biggs and Charles Bronson at other prisons.
 By 1974, Shaw had already spent around 18 years in more than 22 different prisons.